-In addition to premium, the Company charges administration fees for premiums paid by instalment and the administration fees received in the Reporting Period were \$245k (2019: \$195k).
+In addition to premium, the Company charges administration fees for premiums paid by instalment and the administration fees received in the Reporting Period were \$334k (2020: \$245k).

-Incurred acquisition costs \$35,673k (2019: \$31,934k) because one large scheme written in 2019 with no external acquisition costs switched to an administration scheme in 2020 (no written premium) and was replaced with new business sold through brokers.
-The effective acquisition costs relative to business written via external advisors is constant between 2019 and 2020.
+Incurred acquisition costs \$32,965k (2020: \$35,673k) reduced in line with the reduction to written premium, where there was one large case \$25m written in 2021 with no external commission costs.
+The effective acquisition costs relative to business written via external advisors is constant between 2020 and 2021.